 Keeping the customers you already have happy is important, they are the backbone of your business providing a regular stream of revenue and generally out-spending newer customers.
 But business owners also need to attract those new customers in order to grow sales.
-Well, we have good news: if you make retention a focus for your business, the customers you retain will actually help you spread the word and attract new customers to your business.
+Well, we have good news: if you make customer retention a focus for your business, the customers you retain will actually help you spread the word and attract new customers to your business.

-Increasing customer retention rates by 5% increases profits by 25% to 95%.
+Increasing customer retention rates by 5% increases profits by 25% to 95%. – Harvard Business School

-It’s difficult to pinpoint a single factor that leads to retention all on its own.
+It’s difficult to pinpoint a single factor that leads to restaurant customer retention all on its own.
 Retention is more accurately described as the result of many interactions with your business over time.
 But there are some important areas you can focus on to affect your success in bringing customers back.

-…businesses with 40% repeat customers generated nearly 50% more revenue than similar businesses with only a 10% repeat customers.
+…businesses with 40% repeat customers generated nearly 50% more revenue than similar businesses with only 10% repeat customers.